Netatalk/netatalk/doc/manual/Installation.md

 - SQLite v3

-    The SQLite library version 3 enables the *sqlite* CNID backend which is an alternative zero-configuration backend.
+    The SQLite library version 3 enables the *sqlite* CNID backend which is an embedded database option that does not require a separate database server to be set up and maintained by the system administrator.

 ### Optional third-party software